artefactual-labs/am-packbuild/README.md

 ## Test package

-CentOS 7 packages: see the [./rpm-EL7-testing](rpm-EL7-testing) directory for more details.
+Rocky Linux 9 packages: see the [rpm-EL9-testing](rpm-EL9-testing) directory for more details.

-Ubuntu packages: this is work in progress (see #127).
+Ubuntu 22.04 Jammy packages: see the [deb-testing](deb-testing) directory for more details.